 Wortley Top Forge

-The last Sunday opening of the 2017 season will be on Bonfire night 5th November.
+The last normal Sunday opening of the 2018 season will be on Sunday 4th November (not quite Bonfire Night).

 The South Yorkshire Industrial History Society

 Membership forms are available at Wortley Top Forge or by post from

 39 Low Road

 Please enclose a medium sized stamped, addressed envelope.

 Annual Membership currently costs £12.00 for adults, Concessions £8.00 and Family Membership £15.00.